 Project»Summer Reading Website

-This is a website that I designed and developed for the New York Public Library, in conjunction with the Brooklyn Library and Queens Library.
+This is a website that I developed for the New York Public Library, in conjunction with the Brooklyn Library and Queens Library.
 SummerReading.org 2010!
 Every summer institutions across the nation implement various reading programs to help with learning retention.
 This year the 3 NYC library systems wanted a website with light social networking features combined with a facility for participants to find and rate books while earning rewards for their involvement.
-So this is what I delivered!
-Summer Reading 2010 is a LAMP project built using the Drupal framework.
-I did all of the database and website coding, most of the UI/navigation design, and brainstorming assistance on core features.
-The fine folks at the NYPL provided vision, requirements, some layout and graphic design, implementation.
-It was a good pairing.
-Limited budget, tight deadlines... rarely dull.
+The NYPL is heavily invested in the Drupal engine and so that is what I was hired to build the website with.
+I did all of the front and back-end coding, UI/navigation design, and brainstorming assistance on core features.
+The fine folks at the NYPL provided vision, requirements, some layout, graphic design, and implementation.
+It was a good pairing with tight deadlines... rarely dull.

 Most of the design challenges had to do with the target audience - children.
 It needed to be engaging and simple, both visually and functionally.
 My background as a technological essentialist was put to good use here.
 The kids also needed to feel socially comfortable, so we avoided any 'friending' functionality so users wouldn't feel friend-count pressure.
-Social commenting was limited to book reviews in hopes to minimize trollish behavior (folks getting annoyed or picked on).
+Social commenting was limited to book reviews in hopes to minimize trollish behavior.
 I also developed a custom profanity filter and comment moderation system.
 Privacy is the principal concern of any social networking site, and so Summer Reading profile functionality is also rather limited.
 Mostly just your saved books, reviews, and earned badges.
 But we came up with another way for kids to show some personality safely - avatars!

 My Profile Page with Collected Media and Badges